 Ingredients: ham, salt, brown sugar, sodium nitrate, black pepper and sodium nitrite.

-COOKING: Scrub ham under cold water with stiff-bristled brush.
-Place ham in roasting pan fat side up, add 1 qt. water, and cover tightly with aluminum foil.
-Bake in pre-heated 325°F for 4-5 hours or until internal temperature reaches 158°F. Remove ham from oven, remove foil, and let ham rest for 15 minutes.
+Preheat an oven to 325°F. Scrub ham under cold water with a stiff-bristled brush.
+Place ham in a roasting pan with the fat side up.
+Add 4 cups of water, and cover tightly with aluminum foil.
+Bake Ham in 325°F oven for 4-5 hours or until internal temperature reaches 158°F. Remove the ham from the oven, remove foil, and let ham rest for 15 minutes.
 Place ham on cutting board and trim all excess skin, leaving 1/4 inch of fat.
 Carve or glaze as directed below.

-CARVING: With dressed side up, make first cut straight to bone starting at small end.
-Use a sharp knife and carve paper thin slices at 45° angles to the bone.
+With dressed side up, make first cut straight to bone starting at the small end.
+Use a sharp knife and carve paper-thin slices at 45° angles to the bone.
 Store cooked ham in the refrigerator for up to 3 weeks or in freezer up to 3 months.